 My husband was there with me.
 To be honest, a lot of it is really a blur.
 I know we went home.
 I know I pretty much didn’t really want to talk to anyone.

-I know my husband called his family, called my parents, told them about the cancer diagnosis.
-It was a school day so then my kids came home from school, and we didn’t want them to know what was going on yet.
-I had just been diagnosed, I didn’t know what my treatment was and what was going to happen.
+I know my husband called his family, called my parents, and told them about the cancer diagnosis.
+It was a school day, so then my kids came home from school, and we didn’t want them to know what was going on yet.
+I had just been diagnosed.
+I didn’t know what my treatment was and what was going to happen.